Stephanie Hallett: Chargé d’Affaires ad interim to Israel

 On July 21, 2023, Hallett was appointed chargé d'affaires ad interim at the U.S. Embassy in Jerusalem.
 Prior to this role, she served as deputy chief of mission in Israel and also held the position of acting senior director for the Middle East and North Africa, as well as director of Gulf affairs at the National Security Council.

 In her first tweet as embassy chief, she thanked former U.S. ambassador to Israel Thomas R. Nides for his "commitment to ensuring that the ties between the U.S. and Israel remained ironclad."
 She expressed support for U.S.-Israel relations, saying "I look forward to continuing the work of reinforcing the unshakable bond between the US and Israel as the U.S. Embassy in Israel’s chargé d’affaires."
 Nides told The Times of Israel that Hallett "is as good as it gets.
 A brilliant, experienced senior foreign service officer.
 I am leaving the embassy in great hands."

 In September, the Biden administration expressed it would not confirm another ambassador to Israel before the 2024 U.S. presidential election because of the difficulties in getting such an appointment confirmed by the Senate in the current political climate in the U.S. and the time it would consume.
 This meant Hallett would continue her role as chargé d'affaires ad interim at the U.S. Embassy in Jerusalem until 2024.
-However the US Senate decided to nevertheless approve the presumptive nominee by Joe Biden former U.S. Treasury Secretary Jack Lew in a fast-tracked vote due to October 2023 Hamas attack on Israel, meaning Hallett’s tenure ended and she returned as deputy chief.
+However, following the October 7 attacks, the U.S. Senate decided to approve the presumptive nominee, former U.S. Treasury Secretary Jack Lew, in a fast-tracked vote, meaning Hallett’s tenure ended and she returned as deputy chief.